raiment-studios/snowfall/doc/design/overview/overview.md

 #### **Contribution** is how to stay engaged

 Models, characters, locations, everything is intended to be editable and exportable from within the game.
 Creating a "mod" is as easy as curating and tweaking a collection of in-game experiences.
 The "official" distribution lives alongside a set of quality-assured forked distributions and personal mods that are easy to use & share.

 ---

+## Premise

+In the fictional universe of **Galthea**, the player adopts the role of **Kestrel**.

+TODO: Kestrel as an android that looks human.
+Hostility towards androids.
+Tristan, the last great artificial intelligence gone missing.
+The Maelstrom getting worse and causing more rifts in reality.

+## Game loop

+In the game world of Galthea, a mysterious cosmic force known as **the Maelstrom** is rapidly ripping apart reality.
+There is a unseen countdown where the player, who takes the role of Kestrel, must discover the whereabouts of Tristan - the artificial intelligence who created her.
+Whether she succeeds or fails in the effort, the end of the universe is inevitable.

+But with each incarnation of the game, what was generated before influences the next incarnation, making each playthrough a chance to expand, transform, and change the game world...

+---